Backend GraphQL API guide

 note

-It’s recommended that you also mark the item as Alpha while it is behind a feature flag.
+It’s recommended that you also mark the item as an experiment while it is behind a feature flag.
 This signals to consumers of the public GraphQL API that the field is not meant to be used yet.
-You can also change or remove Alpha items at any time without needing to deprecate them.
-When the flag is removed, “release” the schema item by removing its Alpha property to make it public.
+You can also change or remove experimental items at any time without needing to deprecate them.
+When the flag is removed, “release” the schema item by removing its experiment property to make it public.

 Descriptions for feature-flagged items